-Jonah Nathan Heim…wife’s name is Mackenzie…originally signed by Baltimore scout Kirk Fredriksson…graduated from Amherst (NY) High School…hit .522/.614/.836 as a senior…originally committed to Michigan State University before signing with the Orioles.
+Jonah Nathan Heim…he and wife Mackenzie have a son, Nash (born 1/21/21)…originally signed by Baltimore scout Kirk Fredriksson…graduated from Amherst (NY) High School…hit .522/.614/.836 as a senior… originally committed to Michigan State University before signing with the Orioles.

 Began the year at A’s Alternate Site but was recalled on 8/24 and spent duration of season with Oakland, batting .211 with no XBH and 5 RBI in 13 G/12 GS…was on OAK postseason roster for both the Wild Card round and ALDS, but did not see any action…the switch-hitter batted .172 (5-29) with .422 OPS vs. RHP; and .333 (3-9) with .667 OPS vs. LHP…hit .333 (7-21) with runners on base and .417 (5-12) with RISP…did not commit an error in 111 total chances in his 12 starts at catcher, throwing out 1 of 3 attempted base stealers…was 0-for-1 as PH…batted .320/.370/.400/.770 (8-25) over 12 G in original Spring Training before the shutdown in March.